AlexAndradeNet/bf-skeleton-java-api-rest/README.md

 ## 🔧 TROUBLESHOOTING

-If during a commit you get an error like this:
+If, during a commit, you get an error like this:

 ### Pre-commit hook failed